-Steam sales occur at regular times of the year.
-By looking back at Steam sale dates from the last few years we can extrapolate and predict the dates of each Steam sale in 2018 and beyond.
+Steam sales (usually) occur at regular times of the year.
+By looking back at Steam sale dates from the last few years we can guess approximate dates for 2021.

-Steam sales tend to start at at 6pm BST/1pm EDT/10am PDT on the third or fourth Thursday of their respective month, with the exception of Autumn Black Friday sales, which have landed on Wednesdays in the last few years.
-Knowing this we can guess (and that's all this is) the following dates for Steam sales in 2019.
+Steam sales tend to start at at 6pm BST/1pm EDT/10am PDT on the third or fourth Thursday of their respective month, with the exception of Autumn/Black Friday sales, which have landed on Wednesdays in the last few years.

 How long do Steam sales last?

 The Summer and Winter sales are the big ones.
 They tend to last two weeks (ish).
-The Spring and Black Friday Autumn sales last about one week.
+Other sales like the Lunar New Year sale and Black Friday sale last about one week.

 Which is the best Steam Sale?

 We tend to see the biggest discounts in the Summer and Winter sales, and the Summer sales tend to be the best.
 Autumn and Winter sales tend to be a bit too close to the Fall release season to allow for significant discounts on new releases.
 By the following summer you can get great discounts on relatively new games.
 (Here's how long it usually takes for games to get cheap on Steam.)

 In the past, when we've rounded up the best Steam deals ever, we've seen some remarkable discounts.
 Valve's Portal 2 went from $50 to $5 in the Summer Sale a year after release.

 Whenever you see a game you might want, add it to your wishlist.
 You will receive notifications when wishlisted games are on sale and having a list makes it easier to resist buying unlisted games for the sake of it on impulse.
 If a game is not on your list, do you really want it?